More D.C. schools getting into the spirit

 “It keeps our students healthy and in shape,” he said, “and that’s something they need to know well as they move into college and onto their careers.”

 His Roosevelt students logged nearly 37,000 minutes of activity during their physical education classes in 2015-16, and they worked hard.
 Students spent 66 percent of that time exercising in their target heart rate zones.
 Officials across the D.C.
 Public Schools took notice, not just of Roosevelt’s PE success but also with results at five other high schools.

 Focusing on middle school physical education

-As a result, the IHT Spirit System – including the new adidas ZONE for IHT Spirit wrist monitor – will be in use at all of the Washington D.C.
+As a result, the IHT Spirit System – including the new IHT ZONE wrist monitor – will be in use at all of the Washington D.C.
 Public School’s Education Campuses, says Michael Posey, the district’s manager for physical education.
 The district includes two types of education campuses: primary, which includes students ranging from preschool to eighth grade, or secondary, which includes students from sixth grade to 12th grade.